CodeGeneration-2020/code-generation-code-style/docs/javascript.md

 }
 ```

-- ### Always try to move reusable methods in utils.js file.
+### Always try to move reusable methods in utils.js file ✅

 > Instead of writing similiar methods again and again just use